 “Working with people who don’t have a lot of construction experience, the excitement and confidence that they get – it’s like an old-fashioned barn-raising.
 You see this change happen in people, and my perception is that it goes beyond building things.”

-Susan Clotfelter is a garden, food and feature writer for The Denver Post and a Colorado State University Extension Master Gardener volunteer.
-She gardens in northern Colorado and blogs at www.DenverPost.com/diggingin .
+Susan Clotfelter gardens in northern Colorado, is a food and feature writer for The Denver Post and a Master Gardener volunteer for the Colorado State University Extension.

 A favorite season-stretching trick of Jeff Ashton, author of The 12-Month Gardener, is planting winter squash in his compost piles.
 “A three-week head start on winter squash will give you significantly more squash,” he says.

 Ashton composts in frames built out of used wooden pallets, so his squash beds are enclosed, but also several feet deep.
 Two to three weeks before the last frost, he picks one that’s fairly warm.
 (If your compost isn’t warm, inoculate and water regularly to keep it active.)
 Firm up good, rich garden soil in a 2-gallon pot, and dig a hole in the compost that’s large enough to fit that much soil.